astroumd/lmtoy/docs/source/glossary.rst

     Spectrum
       A coherent section in frequency space, with its own unique meta-data (such as polarization, ra, dec, time).
 Normally the smallest portion of data we can assign.
-A spectrum is defined by its own uniq seting of *(crval, crpix, cdelt)* in the FITS WCS sense.
+A spectrum is defined by its own seting of *(crval, crpix, cdelt)* in a FITS WCS sense.
       See also :ref:`storage`.

     SubObsNum
       Sub-Observatation Number - see **ObsNum**

+    TolTec
+      Continuum mapping instrument

+    TolTeca
+      Python frontend for the TolTec instrument.
+Is dasha based.

     WARES
       (Wideband Arrayed ROACH Enabled Spectrometer).
 The spectrometer used